aiman-al-masoud/deixiscript/README.md

 evaluate(ExistentialQuantifier) // create the event evaluate(HappenSentence) //
 make it happen

+You also need some basic properties for buttons (down/up,key...).

 # Problems

 - in match() for loop there is no guarantee that the most specific rule will be